gabriel-sk-williams/inqstudio-website/README.md

-## Flagship website for our design / research / production studio.
+## Website for our design / research / production studio.

 Javascript / React